-Deleted: 6-III.E.
-PRORATED ASSISTANCE FOR MIXED FAMILIES [24 CFR 5.520]¶
+6-IV.E.
+PRORATED ASSISTANCE FOR MIXED FAMILIES [24 CFR 5.520]

-¶ HUD regulations prohibit assistance to ineligible family members.
+HUD regulations prohibit assistance to ineligible family members.
 A mixed family is one that includes at least one U.S. citizen or eligible immigrant and any number of ineligible family members.
-HACFM must prorate the assistance provided to a mixed family.
-HACFM will first determine assistance as if all family members were eligible and then prorate the assistance based upon the percentage of family members that actually are eligible.
-For example, if the HACFM subsidy for a family is calculated at \$500 and two of four family members are ineligible, the HACFM subsidy would be reduced to \$250.¶
+The HACFM will prorate the assistance provided to a mixed family.
+The HACFM will first determine assistance as if all family members were eligible and then prorate the assistance based upon the percentage of family members that actually are eligible.
+For example, if the PHA subsidy for a family is calculated at \$500 and two of four family members are ineligible, the PHA subsidy would be reduced to \$250.